Amsterdam Tests World’s First Robot Boat

 During the five-year trial project, Roboats will also act as information-gatherers, floating sensors recording information on air and water quality.
 It’s quite possible at some point in the future even detect waterborne diseases cutting off an outbreak before it has a chance to hit the population.

-The first prototypes of Roboat will be tested on the Amsterdam canals in 2017.
+The first prototypes of Roboat were tested on the Amsterdam canals in 2017.